lohithgn/vs-taco-kendoui-drawer-tmpl/README.md

 A cross-platform mobile device application with Drawer navigation.

 This template shows you how to use the Kendo UI Drawer widget to implement the navigation between the views of the app.
 The drawer is a hidden menu that slides to reveal.
-This is a blank template that provides the Kendo UI Core framework files and the references for development with the framework to be used with TACO CLI.
+This template provides the Kendo UI Core framework files and the references for development with the framework to be used with TACO CLI.

 #Usage
 Creating a new app